What is Incognito Mode?

 Proxies are servers that will reroute internet traffic on your behalf.
 You can think of a proxy as something like a tunnel - your traffic is not as visible to network filters or Internet Service Providers (ISPs).

-Incognito Mode isn't exclusive to Chrome.
+(2) Incognito Mode isn't exclusive to Chrome

-Private browsing is designed to increase your privacy online, even if this privacy is only limited to the browsing device.
+Private browsing is designed to increase your privacy online, even if this privacy is limited to the browsing device.

-Incognito Mode can be disabled.
+(3) Incognito Mode can be disabled on most browsers

-Most of us are aware you can change different settings on browsers, such as light/dark mode, themes, or cache settings.
+Most of us are aware that you can change different settings on browsers, such as light/dark mode, themes, or cache settings.
 You might notice that some settings, like disabling Incognito Mode, are nowhere to be found.
 That's because, in addition to the normal browser settings, there are more advanced settings that you can set for your browser.

 While it seems very complicated, we have researched and simplified the process for you.
 If you're interested in learning more, check out our article that explains how to disable incognito mode and private browsing .